-Students who miss more than the allotted number of absences are required to attend credit retrieval sessions.
-This also includes students who are absent due to out-of-school suspensions.
-These sessions must be attended or the student will fail the course due to absences.
+Students who miss more than the allotted number of absences are required to attend make-up school sessions.
+There are two exceptions.
+Absences due to out-of-school suspensions are not required to be made up.
+Absences due to limited medical conditions specified by the district or state are not required to be made up.